shurrey/Blackboard-docsSite/learn/b2/resources/first-project-using-gradle-and-git.md

 ---
 layout: post
 title: "First Project: Gradle, Git and b2-starter-template"
-purple-text-title: "First Project: Gradle, Git and b2-starter-template"
 categories: Learn b2
 id: learn-b2-resources-first-project-gradle
 author: Scott Hurrey
 ---

+# First Project: Gradle, Git and b2-starter-template

 After setting up the development workstation as described in the Development Workstation topic you may now build your first project based on the Blackboard basic-b2-template and gradle build environment.